xrdocs/ncs5500/_tutorials/ncs5500-performance-and-load-balancing.md

 You can find a detailed explanation on the purpose and also a link to all other tests in this xrdocs.io post:  [https://xrdocs.io/ncs5500/tutorials/ncs5500-lab-series/](https://xrdocs.io/ncs5500/tutorials/ncs5500-lab-series/)

 We see regular requests from customer to demonstrate the scale we claim and particularly regarding the port density.
 The NCS5500 chassis exist in 4-slot, 8-slot and 16-slot version and it's fairly complicated to create a setup large enough in a lab when we talk about 36x 100GE interfaces per slot.

 Due to the orthogonal architecture of the chassis, it's not really necessary to have fully wired chassis at least to demonstrate that performance aspect, which is directly related to the NPU capabilities.
 Having the ports of two NPUs wired should be enough.
-But we understand the customer concern when investing in such large systems, that's why we had to create testbeds specifically to clarify these doubts.
+But we understand the customers' concern when investing in such large systems, that's why we had to create testbeds specifically to clarify these doubts.

 ![NCS5516-snake.JPG]({{site.baseurl}}/images/NCS5516-snake.JPG){: .align-center}

 These topologies permit to test fabric load, ASIC limits, and power consumption.
-Considering the cost of traffic generator ports, the snake architecture allows the re-injection of the traffic and hop-by-hop it will load the chassis.
+Considering the cost of traffic generator ports, the snake architecture is a good approach the re-inject of the traffic hop-by-hop and load the chassis with minimal (but still significant) investment.

-For this episode, we built a test bed where two NC5508s equipped with 36x100GE-SE line cards (the ones with Jericho+ NPUs and external TCAM) are fully wired back-to-back.
+For this article, we built a test bed where two NC5508s equipped with 36x100GE-SE line cards (the ones with Jericho+ NPUs and external TCAM) are fully wired back-to-back.
 That means we have twice 288 interfaces at 100GE and we will push bi-directional line rate traffic through it.

 ![fibers.jpg]({{site.baseurl}}/images/fibers.jpg){: .align-center}